buildkite/docs/pages/clusters/overview.md

 ## Accessing clusters and agents

-The release of clusters will change navigating to your agents on the UI.
+The release of clusters changes how your agents are accessed through the Buildkite interface.

 If you only have one Cluster with one Queue selecting _Agents_ in the global navigation will take you to your single queue.